ProjectHiNAtyu/PHA_CoD_Modded_Clients_Release/README.md

  [ How to use ]

-1. Download the mod client DLL from the release page above.
+1. Download the MOD client DLL from the release page above.

-2. Unzip the downloaded zip file.
+2. Unzip the downloaded ZIP file.

-3. Legally obtain a supported CoD build and place the file in your game directory.

-4. To change your username, open "!profile.ini" in a text editor and change the parameter next to "PlayerName=".

-5. If any third-party DLLs that are not included with this PHA Modded Clients package are present, please delete them (for example, powerprof.dll, version.dll, etc.).

-6. Launch the game and enjoy!
+3. Follow the instructions in the included "!readme.txt" file to set up the files.

 ------------------------------

 [ Contact ]

 - Creator       : HiNAtyu Studio
-- Update date   : 2025/12/25
+- Update date   : 2026/01/24
 - YouTube       : https://www.youtube.com/channel/UCmxJAnVPtkStQVKrvAVMZSw
 - Twitter       : @Hinatapoko_ ( https://x.com/Hinatapoko_ )
 - Discord       : hinatapoko ( https://discordapp.com/users/239453096026046464 )